CommonRoad/commonroad-autoware-interface/README.md

-# CommonRoad-Autoware Motion Planning Interface (CR2AW)
+# CommonRoad-Autoware Behavior and Motion Planning Interface

-This project builds an interface between [CommonRoad](https://commonroad.in.tum.de/) and [Autoware.Universe](https://github.com/autowarefoundation/autoware.universe).
+This project builds an interface between [CommonRoad](https://commonroad.in.tum.de/) and [Autoware.Universe](https://github.com/autowarefoundation/autoware.universe) and expands the previous CR2AW package with behavior planning capabilities.
-This enables to use various motion planners using the CommonRoad format within the Autoware software stack and rapidly transfer new algorithms from simulation to a real vehicle.
+CR2AW-2.0 enables enables the modeling, orchestration and sim-to-real transfer of high-level behavior using finite state machines from statecharts and low-level behavior using behavior trees.

 **CR2AW** is implemented as a ROS2 node which can be launched as a complete planning module within Autoware.
 This repository provides the source code, as well as the required launch and dependency files to run the CommonRoad planning